 - Reconnaissance skills like packet analysis, network traffic sniffing, forensics, network and system mapping, binary analysis, and reverse engineering.

-- Offensive skills include network engineering, hacking (ethical or otherwise), penetration testing, and knowledge of Distributed Denial of Service (DDoS) attacks and website defacements.
+- Offensive skills include network engineering, ethical hacking, penetration testing, and knowledge of common attack methodologies such as Distributed Denial of Service (DDoS) attacks, Man-in-the-Middle attacks, phishing, ransomware attacks, and website defacements.

-- Defensive skills include incident response, network system administration, cloud security, and network security control.
+- Defensive skills include incident detection and response, network system administration, cloud security, computer forensics, and network security control.

 - Operating System Skills: Any company a cyber operations specialist works for uses an operating system to store data and sensitive digital assets.
 It’s essential to be skillful in navigating these operating systems.

-Other essential skills to enter the cyber operations space include communication, analysis, and coding.
+Other useful skills for the CyberOps career field include communications, analysis, and coding.

-If you want to work in the private sector, such as banking, energy and utilities, retail, software and telecommunications, you can attend CyOps bootcamps, training, and internships.
+If you want to work in the private sector, such as banking, energy and utilities, retail, software, and telecommunications, you can attend CyberOps boot camps, training, and internships.
 You can also earn certificates.
 Here are some courses and certifications to kickstart your career:

 - Cisco Certified CyberOps Associate Certificate: Preparation for the 200-201 CBROPS Exam.